Skip to content

 Your lifestyle, needs, and preferences should guide you in picking the proper dwellings.

-A condo may be ideal if you spend most of your time away from the house, on business trips and similar activities.
-That is so because you won't worry about overgrown flower beds, dirty driveways, clogged gutters, etc., while you are away.
+A condo may be ideal if you spend most of your time away from the house on business trips and similar activities.
+That is because you won't worry about overgrown flower beds, dirty driveways, clogged gutters, etc., while away.

 Condos also come with built-in communities.
 That makes them suitable for people who like socializing or loners who may benefit from community living.